pascalguttmann/obat/docs/arch/esu.md

 - [ ] The ESU shall transition from `disconnected` to `connected` state if and only if the physical button `connect` is pressed and the ESU is able to transition back to the `disconnected` state at any time after the `connected` state is entered.
 (E.g. The energy storage to switch of is charged.)
+And the selftest is passed.

     !!! info
         Because the transition to the `disconnected` state has the highest